Greece Moments Greece Moments

 Lesvos mytilini bei nacht lesbos

-Mytilene at night
+Mytilene at Night

 Lesvos Mousiko Kafeneio mytilini lesbos

-The music café in Mytilene
+The music café in Mytilini

-In the alleys of Mytilene
+In the alleys of Mytilini

 Lesvos ermou street mytilini